 People process pictures and visual content at a breathtaking 60,000 times faster than they do text.
 Building a trustworthy website is like writing a polished novel in the sense that each gets to the point very quickly by dragging you in.

 Check out the design of Team Treehouse, which has a clear and focused signup option for learning coding languages as well as an artistic, intuitive, explanatory, and visual design in its leading scroll.

 You’d think this one would be a no-brainer, right?
 Unfortunately, a lot of Ecommerce site owners are still going for the quantity over quality approach as part of a campaign to cast the widest net.

 The structure credit repair site Lexington Law is a great example of a website that organizes the information that users want in an organized, efficient, and easily accessible way while also offering users contact information in a conspicuous location to facilitate better communication.

 The last thing that anyone wants when browsing is something to be shoved in front of their face.
 While mastering organic growth involves the tasteful placement of popups and overlays, it is possible for your Ecommerce website to come off as too focused on sales and insincere if it incorrectly utilizes notifications systems.
 SEOmoz has a great breakdown of the types of site notifications and how you can streamline this system.

 5. Encourage Account and Community Creation

-Reputation is a driver of trust, and allowing people to interact with each other or feel as if they are a member of your site will directly benefit your site’s reputation.
+Reputation is a driver of trust, and allowing people to interact with each other or feel as if they are a member of your site will directly benefit your Ecommerce website’s reputation.